ranjib/chef-lxc/README.md

 ### Automating multi container setup
 Chef-LXC provides `Chef::LXC.create_fleet` method to build chef managed multi container system.
 This can be used to prototype and test chef infrastructure.
-`Chef::LXC::Fleet` proivides helper methods to create containers as well as common chef operations helpers, like creating roles, environments, databags etc. Combining this two along with ancillay chef tools like chef-zero (for in memory chef server), berkshelf for cookbook management provides a complete chef-solo or chef-client/server like infrastructure.
+`Chef::LXC::Fleet` provides helper methods to create containers and perform common chef administrative operations like creating roles, environments, databags etc. Combining these two along with ancillay chef tools like chef-zero (for in memory chef server), berkshelf for cookbook management, we can test and prototype chef-solo or chef-client/server managed infrastructure.

-Example:
+Following is an example:

   ```ruby
   require 'chef/lxc'